 The Department of Cultural Affairs’ CADP is supported by the U.S. Department of Housing and Urban Development’s Community Development Block Grant program.

-Current FY2014 Participants
+Feedback from FY2014 Participants

 Art Connects New York